SmartData-Polito/darkvec/README.md

 * `knngraph.py`: implementation of the k-nearest-neighbor-graph described in the paper;
 * `utils.py`: some utility functions;
+* `review.py`: utility functions used in notebooks after the paper review;
+* `kmeans.py`: implementation of the supervised k-Means algorithm described in the paper;

 ### Configuration File `config.py` <a id='config'></a>